axsy/bolt-extension-tagcloud/readme.md

 *   marker

     Defines template for the marker class of the tag cloud hyperlinks ("tag-{rank}" by default).
 Can be overriden with your custom template where is a "{rank}" substring.
-Rank are values from 1 up to 5.
+Rank are values from 1 to 5.
 *   list_options

     An array with classes and/or attributes to be set on the `<ul>` tag (makes sense only with view option set to